 This means that women and girls living in extreme poverty are among the most disproportionately disadvantaged people in the world.
 Often their status in society doesn’t even give them a voice to protest, to improve their situations.
 Even poverty is sexist.

 Poverty and gender inequality go hand-in-hand; it’s well-known that investing in empowering women and girls results in improving economies and lifts everyone out of poverty more quickly.
 Yet, half a billion women cannot read, 62 million girls are denied education, and 155 countries still have laws that hold women back—laws that apply to women only, not men.
+With Udrus students from all over the world can discover study abroad programs such as Study in Europe and apply in easy steps to study at their dream destination.
+We connect the brightest minds and the best educational institutions.
+We bring both together: International students from all over the world and the universities that suit them best.

 What’s the answer?
 Getting world leaders to support programs and policies that invest in women and girls: